-StatefulSets are resources that allow that every single pod maintain an unique, sticky identity and associate each of them to an unique different volume which stores the data of the application.
+As we need to persist Kafka message storage, it is necessary to enforce this by using proper Kubernetes resources in the cluster.
+By definition, pods deployed by using a Deployment object are ephemeral and they dont have any sort of identity.
+They can be destroyed and replaced without any issue.
+Different StatefulSets are resources that allow that every single pod maintain an unique, sticky identity and associate each of them to an unique different volume which stores the data of the application.
 We do this in OpenShift by using Stateful Resources which allows us to persist message state.

-- an HTTP Server that receives the scraped metrics and exposes them via an API in a Prometheus compatible format
+an HTTP Server that receives the scraped metrics and exposes them via an API in a Prometheus compatible format

 We can then consume these metrics from Prometheus.
 It is just required to set up the HTTP server address of the Prometheus JMX Exporter in the Prometheus configuration file.
 It is beyond the scope of this article to explain this, for more information please read the Prometheus documentation.

-The choice of running Prometheus JMX Exporter to extract metrics has been done by taking into consideration different aspects such as the grade of integration of the current monitoring solutions in an environment like Kubernetes, simplicity of deploying, configuration interface and, last but not the least, support from the community.
-Prometheus JMX Exporter allows us to define which metrics we want to expose and track them down in Prometheus with the added advantage that the latter comes out of the box with a great support for Kubernetes internal cluster metrics.
+The choice of running Prometheus JMX Exporter to extract metrics has been done by taking into consideration different aspects such as the grade of integration of the current monitoring solutions in an environment like Kubernetes, the simplicity of deploying, configuration interface and, last but not least, support from the community.
+Prometheus JMX Exporter allows us to define which metrics we want to expose and track them down in Prometheus with the added advantage that the latter comes out of the box with great support for Kubernetes internal cluster metrics.

 The broker message stores are backed by external network volumes, this gives us better read and write performance for Kafka, as well as data resiliency.
 We’ll talk about volumes in the next section.

-Finally, no Kafka deployment is complete without ZooKeeper.
+Finally, no Apache Kafka deployment is complete without ZooKeeper.
 ZooKeeper is the glue that holds it all together, and is responsible for:

-- recording cluster membership
+recording cluster membership

-- consumer group membership (removed in 0.9+)
+consumer group membership (removed in 0.9+)

 Deployment of Apache Kafka

 The installation of Apache Kafka and Zookeeper can now be executed by using Helm.
-We are going to provision the Kafka cluster in a new OpenShift project.
+We are going to provision the Apache Kafka cluster in a new OpenShift project.